 StatSilk employs a unique business model which seeks to promote the use of data visualization by non-profit and government organizations and organizations in low income countries.
 It also aims to promote the use of visualization for research and educational purposes.
 The business model is based on the following five pillars:

-Support data visualization in low income countries: All StatSilk software, both desktop and web versions, are completely free for use by local organisations and government institutions in low income countries and countries in Sub-Saharan Africa.
+- Support data visualization for international development: Data visualization can play an important role in international development by facilitating the monitoring and evaluation of key indicators and benchmarks.
+All StatSilk software, both desktop and web versions, are completely free for use by local non-profit organisations and government institutions in low income countries.
 StatPlanet versions for many of these countries are available for download.
 For maps of other countries, please see the free shapefile maps section.

-Support data visualization by non-profit entities: The desktop versions of StatPlanet Plus and StatTrends Plus are free for use by non-profit entities, such as government agencies, educational institutions and charities, as well as for personal use.
-The web versions of StatPlanet Plus and StatTrends Plus have reduced license costs for non-profit entities.
+- Support data visualization by non-profit entities: The desktop versions of StatPlanet and StatTrends are free for use by non-commercial entities, such as government agencies, educational institutions and charities, as well as for personal use.
+The web version of StatPlanet has a reduced license costs for non-commercial entities and is frequently given for free.
+StatTrends is free for both commercial and non-commercial use.
 See also the license terms.

 - Support evidence-based decision making: Improvements to StatSilk software are made with evidence-based decision making in mind - building increasingly powerful tools to visually explore and analyze data according to your needs.
 Paid customizations to the software are included in the next software update so that everyone can benefit.
 User feedback is welcomed and many suggestions for improvement have been incorporated over the past few years.
 Customizations which are prioritized are those that are most likely to benefit current and future users.